HONG KONG DISNEYLAND

 Attractions include Mickey’s PhilharMagic 3-D adventure, Dumbo the Flying Elephant Ride, Cinderella Carousel, Mad Hatter Teacups, The Golden Mickeys (30 minute show in the Storybook Theatre performed several times daily), Fantasy Gardens, Many Adventures of Winnie the Pooh Ride, Snow White Grotto and “It’s a Small World”.

-High School Musical: Live! is performed up to three times daily at the Sleeping Beauty Castle Forecourt and lasts about 20 minutes.
+Live shows are often performed up to three times daily at the Castle of Magical Dreams Forecourt and last about 20 minutes.

 High School Musical: Live!